Rubenmp/GrowCastleBot/README.md

 ![Grow Castle Bot Demo](./GrowCastleBotDemo.gif)

-It uses phone mirroring and images recognition to interact with the game, replaying the last wave indefinitely.
+It uses phone mirroring and images recognition to interact with the game, **replaying the last wave indefinitely**.

 ## Requirements